rjashby/Capstone-Proposal-Day1/new-capstone-proposal.md

 ### If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?

-_I’d really like to make this mobile._
+1) I’d really like to make this mobile.

+2) With mobility, I want users to be able to write and read reviews on the go.

+3) I also want users to be able to look for the best sandwiches around them.

 ### What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?